 Though social media networks of this kind, wine brands and products can be effectively promoted and marketed in China.
 Awareness and education about the wine brand are important.
 Since the Chinese are avid followers of specialized websites, it will benefit wine companies to introduce their brands to the public through microblogging and other social sites.

 Weibo, for one, has attracted considerable interest from the French wine industry.
-With the help of SOPEXA and through each company’s own initiative, French wineries now have their own Weibo pages, which have tens of thousands of Chinese followers.
+Many French wineries now have their own Weibo pages, which have tens of thousands of Chinese followers.
 They include, among others, the following:

 Opportunities like this are widespread and boost to bottom lines can be achieved rapidly when the country’s social media is leveraged effectively by wineries and Chinese wine distributors.